Skip links

 When you start to practice meditation for drug recovery, you will notice that you’ll begin to form other good habits.
 It may vary for every individual, but the overall effect is good.
 You will feel more peaceful.
 Your focus will improve, and you will worry less about problems.
 You’ll also notice that you are more appreciative as well as attentive to the different aspects of your life.
 Your life won’t be perfect, but it will be far better than how it once was when you have been dealing with your addiction.

 Perhaps the best benefit that you will get from practicing meditation is that you will be able to understand yourself better.
 To be specific, you will realize your mind more.
-Before you began meditating, you probably didn’t know what’s going on in your account.
+Before you began meditating, you probably didn’t know what was going on in your account.
 Things are just on auto-pilot.
 But with meditation, you will be allowed to take control of your head, and therefore, your life.

 You can start to make more conscious decisions for yourself.
 You will have a better understanding of your mind and your being.
 Doing so, you will have more freedom and flexibility because you don’t just do things on auto-pilot; following your mind’s commands.
 You are in control, and you can make sound decisions.
 One of the most important ones is whether to stay sober or not.
 That is an everyday decision to make.
-And you have to be conscious about that.
+And you have to be conscious of that.

 So, as a beginner in meditation, here are some of the things you can do to start practicing this activity.
 You don’t need to do this all at once during your first try.
 You can try each step one at a time.
 Whenever you feel that you can integrate the other actions, then try to do so.
 What’s vital is that you are comfortable, and you have mastered the basics before you move on to the next step.